eliezerb2/presence/README.md

          1. write unit tests for the code
          2. write the code
          3. use mocks to simulate integration
-         4. adujst the unit tests
+         4. adjust the unit tests
          5. review the code, fix and review until no comments
-         6. adujst the unit tests
+         6. adjust the unit tests
          7. build the docker
          8. go to the start to address any issues from the build
       2. as an expert devops